-The project aims to test the effectiveness of the Developing Healthy Minds in Teenagers programme.
-This programme aims to boost pupils' academic achievement though improving their non-cognitive skills, which include motivation, resilience and self-regulation.
-How to Thrive, a unit of Hertfordshire County Council, is working with academics at the LSE, led by Lord Richard Layard, who have identified 14 evidence-based programmes for trial in secondary schools.
+The project aims to test the effectiveness of the Healthy Minds curriculum.
+This curriculum aims to boost pupils' academic achievement though improving their non-cognitive skills, which include motivation, resilience and self-regulation.
+How to Thrive, a national charity, is working with academics at the LSE, led by Lord Richard Layard, who have identified 14 evidence-based programmes for trial in secondary schools.
 The programme uses the principles of cognitive behavioural therapy to help students focus on and apply themselves to their learning.

 The approach is based on the findings of Heckman and other economists that non-cognitive skills are as important as cognitive skills in determining a range of outcomes in life, including academic results.
 The main evidence for the programme's effectiveness is from a 2011 meta-analysis conducted by Durlak and colleagues1.
-This review found that across 35 controlled studies of whole-class social and emotional learning programmes there was an average effect on attainment of 0.27 standard deviations.
-Children from poorer backgrounds tend to have weaker non-cognitive skills than their better-off peers and the programme is therefore believed to have the potential to improve the performance of pupils in EEF target schools.
+This review found that across 35 controlled studies of whole-class social and emotional learning programmes there was an average effect on academic attainment of 0.27 standard deviations.
+Children from poorer backgrounds tend to have weaker non-cognitive skills than their better-off peers and the programme is therefore believed to have the potential to improve the academic performance of pupils in EEF target schools.

 The first two years of the programme were initially funded by the EEF in October 2012 and the project has been delivering in schools since September 2013.
-The How to Thrive curriculum was designed to be delivered over four years and the EEF therefore made a decision to continue with the project funding to allow the impact of the full programme to be assessed.
-This decision was based on the continued high engagement of schools and the positive feedback received from the process evaluation of the first two years.
+The Healthy Minds curriculum was designed to be delivered overfour years and the EEF therefore made a decision to continue with the project funding to allow the impact of the full programme to be assessed.
+This decision was based on the continued high engagement of schools and the positive feedback received from a process evaluation of the first two years.
 The continued evaluation will allow the impact of the four year programme on GCSE outcomes to be assessed.

-In addition the evaluation will also collect data on the self-esteem, self-awareness and feelings of children, with academics from LSE collecting data on this using an adapted version of the Child Health Questionnaire.
+In addition, the EEF agreed to fund the final two years of an evaluation of the programme, which collects data on the self-esteem, self-awareness and feelings of children, with academics from LSE using, amongst other data, an adapted version of the Child Health Questionnaire.
+This additional study will consider the impact the programme has on emotional well-being and health.